Lisa Steele: Steele and Tomczak

 Since the early 1980s Steele has worked exclusively in collaboration with Kim Tomczak.
 Their individual and collaborative work was the subject of a major survey exhibition at the Art Gallery of Ontario in 1989–90.
 In 1993, Steele and Tomczak were recognized with two awards: the Bell Canada Award for excellence in the field of Canadian video art and a Toronto Arts Award (the Peter Herndorf Media Arts Award).
 In 1996, their work The Blood Records: written and annotated, received a world premiere at the Museum of Modern Art in New York.
 Their installation work We're Getting Younger All the Time has been installed in several locations in England, in Venice and was at the Centre d'art Contemporain in Basse-Normandie in November 2002.
 In 2005, Steele and Tomczak won the Governor General's Award in Visual and Media Arts.
-In 2009, Steele and Tomczak were recognized with honorary doctorate degrees from the University of British Columbia (Okanagan) In 2016, Wanda Nanibush, a new curator at the Art Gallery of Ontario referred to Steele as an ongoing significant contributor to the Toronto new media scene.
+In 2009, Steele and Tomczak were recognized with honorary doctorate degrees from the University of British Columbia (Okanagan) In 2016, Wanda Nanibush, then a new curator at the Art Gallery of Ontario referred to Steele as an ongoing significant contributor to the Toronto new media scene.
 Steele is a professor emeritus at the University of Toronto John H. Daniels Faculty of Architecture, Landscape and Design.